How To Clean and Refresh Vintage Galvanized Metal

 When you get done, your vintage galvanized metal pieces will have beautiful, well-earned patina!
 You’ll know they’re clean and sealed, and you can use them anywhere in your home.

 If you pick up vintage galvanized metal at a shop, it most likely won’t have this kind of treatment.
 Because honestly, it is time consuming and poly isn’t cheap.
-But if you love the patina and style of these old farmhouse workhouses like I do, you can see they’re much more beautiful and functional for indoor use if you give them a refresh!
-And if you’re the one who has cleaned them up, you’ll know they’ve been covered with sudsy soap, rather than possibly just blown off.
+But if you love the patina and style of these old farmhouse workhorses like I do, you can see they’re much more beautiful and functional for indoor use if you give them a refresh!
+And if you’re the one who has cleaned them, you’ll know they’re clean enough to be used anywhere in your home!

 Sharing at these lovely parties: